sindorcoder/sindorcoder/Readme.md

 ###

-<h5 align="left">My name is Sindor  and I'm  from Uzbekistan I'm living Samarkand</h5>
+<h5 align="left">My name is Sindor and I'm from Uzbekistan, living in Samarkand 🇺🇿</h5>

 ###